 The Eating Disorders Support Team

-The University of Connecticut’s Student Health Services (SHS) has established an Eating Disorders Support Team.
+The University of Connecticut’s Student Health and Wellness (SHaW) has established an Eating Disorders Support Team.
 Students with eating disorders may participate through self-referral, by referral from a friend, or by referral from another health care professional.
 Students who participate receive coordinated care that includes medical evaluation, psychiatric and psychological evaluation, nutritional counseling and women’s clinic services.
-Students may choose to start treatment with a brief course of individual psychotherapy offered at SHS.
-Some may go on to receive – or start with – longer-term individual therapy, which SHS does not offer.
-Off-campus therapists who practice in the community are available for referrals and may choose to work in conjunction with SHS.
-Student Health Services also provides an on-going group therapy for those with eating disorders for a nominal fee.
+Students may choose to start treatment with a brief course of individual psychotherapy offered at Student Health and Wellness – Medical Care.
+Some may go on to receive – or start with – longer-term individual therapy, which SHaW does not offer.
+Off-campus therapists who practice in the community are available for referrals and may choose to work in conjunction with SHaW.
+Student Health and Wellness also provides an on-going group therapy for those with eating disorders for a nominal fee.
 If more intensive therapy is required recommendations will be made and assistance with appropriate facilities provided.